TheBlob42/alpacka.nvim/README.md

   -- full git URLs are supported (e.g. for non-Github repositories) 'https://github.com/tpope/vim-sensible.git',

+  -- specify a git branch that should be checked out
+  {
+    'echasnovski/mini.nvim',
+    branch = 'stable'
+  },

   -- local plugins can be loaded as well
   {
     'my-local-plugin',